Madelyne Pryor: Demonic corruption and origins revealed

 To keep the end of their bargain, N'astirh takes Madelyne to the orphanage in Nebraska where Scott had grown up, actually a front for Mister Sinister's genetic laboratory.
-Mister Sinister appears and tells Madelyne about her origins.
-When Mister Sinister learned about Jean, the former planned to take the girl to the orphanage but Charles Xavier had already approached and started to work with the young girl.
-Mister Sinister only managed to acquire a blood and tissue sample from which a clone was created.
-However, the clone had no life and failed to develop any mutant powers, so Mister Sinister left the clone in her incubation tube as a failed experiment.
+Sinister appears and tells Madelyne about her origins.
+When Sinister learned about Jean, he planned to take the girl to the orphanage but Charles Xavier had already approached and started to work with the young girl.
+Sinister only managed to acquire a blood and tissue sample from which a clone was created.
+However, the clone had no life and failed to develop any mutant powers, so Sinister left the clone in her incubation tube as a failed experiment.
 However, a part of the Phoenix Force entered and awakened the clone, giving her sentience.
-This renewed Mister Sinister's interest in her, named her as a pun on her prior existence, created a false background, implanted memories, a personality designed to attract Scott, and conceived a plan to use the clone to facilitate selective breeding between her and Scott.
+This renewed Sinister's interest in her, named her as a pun on her prior existence, created a false background, implanted memories, a personality designed to attract Scott, and conceived a plan to use the clone to facilitate selective breeding between her and Scott.
 He then planted her with Scott's grandparents' company, thus ensuring the two would eventually meet.
-Jean's return threatened to cause the truth about Madelyne to be uncovered if the two were to meet, so Mister Sinister tasked the Marauders with killing Madelyne and bringing Nathan, the fruit of Mister Sinister's scheme.
+Jean's return threatened to cause the truth about Madelyne to be uncovered if the two were to meet, so Sinister tasked the Marauders with killing Madelyne and bringing Nathan, the fruit of Sinister's scheme.

 Broken in spirit and reduced to insanity by these revelations, when N'astirh gives Nathan back to her, Madelyne willingly decides to aid the demon in the "Inferno" invasion of Earth.
 Returning to New York City during the invasion, she confronts X-Factor.
 When the X-Men arrive, Madelyne manipulates the teams against each other at first, and convinces Alex to join her.
 X-Factor and the other X-Men work together to defeat N'astirh.
 Madelyne refuses to stop, forcing the heroes to overwhelm her.
 Cyclops is unable to act because most of her accusations are true.
 Cyclops rescues Nathan, but Madelyne commits suicide in an attempt to telepathically take Jean with her.
-The Phoenix Force appears to Jean and offers to save the latter, but in order to survive Jean has to integrate the essence of both the Phoenix and Madelyne, gaining their memories and personalities.
-Mister Sinister attempts to entrap all of the X-Men and X-Factor in Madelyne's dying mind, but forced to choose between having revenge either on the X-Men or Mister Sinister, Madelyne ejects Mister Sinister from her mind.
-With her personality influencing Jean's, she then prompts the X-Men and X-Factor to attempt lethal retribution against Mister Sinister.
+The Phoenix Force appears to Jean and offers to save her, but in order to survive Jean has to integrate the essence of both the Phoenix and Madelyne, gaining their memories and personalities.
+Mister Sinister attempts to entrap all of the X-Men and X-Factor in Madelyne's dying mind, but forced to choose between having revenge either on the X-Men or Sinister, Madelyne ejects Sinister from her mind.
+With her personality influencing Jean's, she then prompts the X-Men and X-Factor to attempt lethal retribution against Sinister.